 This small-group tour is designed for cruise passengers visiting Jeju.
-With a maximum of 13 guests and no large buses, you’ll enjoy a more intimate, relaxed, and comfortable experience.
-Travel in a clean, spacious vehicle for smoother movement and a semi-private feel.
+With a maximum of 13 guests and no large buses, Enjoy a relaxed, comfortable ride in a clean, spacious vehicle with a semi-private feel.

 Your certified guide will be waiting at the port before your ship arrives.
-Although the product page lists an 8:00 AM start, pickup is fully adjusted to your cruise schedule, and we ensure a timely return before departure.
+Although the product page lists an 8:00 AM start, pickup is fully adjusted to your cruise schedule, and we *100% Guaranteed On-Time Return to Port!*

 Two itineraries are available depending on your docking port: